Pharmacists sometimes use a triangular tray to quickly count pills.

 What is the 99th number?

-This problem is about patterns, how to continue them and how to find the general term of a pattern.
+This problem is about patterns, how to continue them, and how to find the general term of a pattern.
 Finding the next term by looking at the recurrence rule, using a table, and incorporating number properties are all valuable skills that can be used in many situations.
+To successfully solve this problem, your students should have some prior experience with creating tables, noticing patterns in tables, and describing rules for given patterns in their own words.
+Note that students are not expected to use symbols when describing these rules in this problem.

-This problem is one in a series: Triangular Numbers, Level 3, Triangular and Square Numbers, Level 5, and Triangular Number Links, Level 6.
+This problem is one in a series of Algebra problems: Triangular Numbers, Level 3; Square and Triangular Numbers, Level 5; and Triangular Number Links, Level 6.
 The problems explore triangular numbers and lead to an algebraic formula for the nth triangular number.

 Pharmacists sometimes use a triangular tray to quickly count pills.